Ackermann Steering Geometry

 How It Works

-In a standard 4-wheel AGV configuration, this point (the Instant Centre of Rotation) lies on the extended line of the rear axle.
-To achieve this, the front inner wheel must turn at a steeper angle (${\delta}_{i}$) than the front outer wheel (${\delta}_{o}$).
+In a typical 4-wheel AGV setup, this point—the Instant Centre of Rotation—sits on the extended rear axle line.
+So the front inner wheel steers sharper (${\delta}_{i}$) than the outer one (${\delta}_{o}$).

-The relationship is defined mathematically as $\cot {\delta}_{o} - \cot {\delta}_{i} = \frac{w}{l}$, where $w$ is the track width and $l$ is the wheelbase.
-By adhering to this formula, robotic controllers can precisely coordinate steering motors to minimize mechanical stress and battery drain.
+The math is $\cot {\delta}_{o} - \cot {\delta}_{i} = \frac{w}{l}$, with $w$ as track width and $l$ as wheelbase.
+Stick to this, and your controllers can sync steering motors perfectly, cutting stress and battery drain.

 Real-World Applications